Calmquist/calmquist.github.io/_posts/2024-03-11-undercity-noir-part-7.md

 # Other Things
 **Note:** Psi-Wars may have a significant amount of lore, but it isn't necessary to know lore to run or play Psi-Wars.
 I mention it for reference and for fun, but I not everyone knows nor cares about it.
 I know for certain that Anastasia's player picks things that seem Psi-Warsie and wings it.

 We have one more ticket to procure.
 We also have to deliver the artifact safely and get it off world.
 We expect opposition even after leaving the Prestige.
-We also need to keep Kira from assassinating Mortimer Sallow at least until after he releases our money.
+We also need to keep Mara from assassinating Mortimer Sallow at least until after he releases our money.
 However, we do want to allow Anastasia to assassinate the Slug.
 We don't need him alive, and Mortimer Sallow is willing to pay us to get rid of him.

 We _should_ get onto the Prestige next session.